-There are also no designated gateways in the telecommunications sector, although unlike banking and energy at the date of publication of these guidelines, there are no rules allowing for the sharing of designated telecommunications data under the CDR system: Consumer Data Right (Telecommunications Sector) Designation 2022.
+There are also no designated gateways in the telecommunications sector or non-bank lending sectors, although unlike banking and energy at the date of publication of these guidelines, there are no rules allowing for the sharing of designated telecommunications or non-bank lending data under the CDR system: Consumer Data Right (Telecommunications Sector) Designation 2022; Consumer Data Right (Non-Bank Lenders) Designation 2022.

-4 CDR Rules, rule 7.7, which relates to Privacy Safeguard 6, only applies accredited data recipients.
+4 CDR Rules, rule 7.7, which relates to Privacy Safeguard 6, only applies to accredited data recipients.